rayamberg/AutoPATT/README.md

 3. Move AutoPATT.groovy to your Phon scripts folder.
 By default this will be in ..\Documents\Phon\PhonShell.

-4. AutoPATT should now show up in Phon when you click Plugins->PhonShell scripts
+4. AutoPATT should now appear in Phon when you click Plugins->PhonShell scripts